renatomaia/coutil/doc/manual.md

 Returns a new promise, followed by a fulfillment function.

 The promise is a function that returns the promise's results.
 If the promise is unfulfilled, it suspends the calling coroutine awaiting its fulfillment.
 If the promise is called with an argument that evaluates to `true`, it never suspends the calling coroutine, and just returns `true` if the promise is fulfiled, or `false` otherwise.

 The fulfillment function shall be called in order to fulfill the promise.
 The arguments passed to the fulfillment function become the promise's results.
 It returns `true` the first time it is called, or `false` otherwise.

 Coroutines suspeded awaiting a promise's fulfillment are actually suspended awaiting an event on the promise (see [`await`](#eventawait-e)).
 Such coroutines can be resumed by emitting an event on the promise.
-In such case, the additional values to [`emitone`](#eventemitone-e-) or [`emitall`](#eventemitall-e-) will be returned by the promise.
+In such case,
+the additional values to [`emitone`](#eventemitone-e-) or [`emitall`](#eventemitall-e-) will be returned by the promise.
+Similarly,
-Similarly the coroutines can be resumed prematurely by [`coroutine.resume`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.resume).
+the coroutines can be resumed prematurely by [`coroutine.resume`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.resume).
-In such case, the promisse returns the values provided to the resume (like [`coroutine.yield`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.yield)).
+In such case,
+the promisse returns the values provided to the resume (like [`coroutine.yield`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.yield)).
+In either case,
-In either case the promise will remain unfulfilled.
+the promise will remain unfulfilled.
+Therefore,
-Therefore, when the promise is called again, it will suspend the calling coroutine awaiting an event on the promise (the promise fulfillment).
+when the promise is called again, it will suspend the calling coroutine awaiting an event on the promise (the promise fulfillment).

 The first time the fulfillment function is called, an event is emitted on the promise with the promise's results as additional values.
+Therefore,
-Therefore, to suspend awaiting the fulfillment of a promise, a coroutine can simply await an event on the promise.
+to suspend awaiting the fulfillment of a promise, a coroutine can simply await an event on the promise.
+However,
-However, once a promise is fulfilled, any coroutine that suspends awaiting events on the promise will remain suspended until an event is on the promise is emitted, since the fulfillment function will not emit the event even if is called again.
+once a promise is fulfilled,
+any coroutine that suspends awaiting events on the promise will remain suspended until an event on the promise is emitted, since the fulfillment function will not emit the event even if is called again.

 ### `promise.onlypending ([p, ...])`